 While we have established a significant market share in our existing territories, we believe that there is still opportunity for growth within our existing footprint.
 We will continue to seek out insurance agency partners who have a commitment to our niche and an ability to sell the value represented by our products.
 Our long-term growth plan also involved expanding geographically into states where we believe current insurance laws provide an attractive market within our niche for our existing products and services.
-Current state expansion plans include Colorado, Kansas, and Michigan.
-Additionally, we are currently evaluating expansion into Arizona, Massachusetts, Oregon, Pennsylvania, and Tennessee.
+We expanded into the states of Colorado and Kansas during 2017 and became licensed in the states of Oregon and Pennsylvania during 2017.
+Current state expansion plans include writing premium in Michigan during the first quarter of 2018.
 We will consider geographic expansion opportunities that allow us to leverage existing agency relationships whose footprints overlap our own.
 Growth opportunities will always be carefully evaluated with long term profitability at the forefront of the decision making process.

 Although we do not have any current plans or intent to expand or grow our business by acquisition, we will consider opportunities that are presented to us.
-The completion of this offering will supply additional capital needed to support substantially increased premium volume, which we expect to result from the implementation of these growth strategies.